hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 vault_secondary_storage_secret: <password>
 ```

+Note: If S-Vols host-group is not added in VSM, use an additional parameter "_spec.virtual_storage_serial_number_" with "_hv_gad_bulk_" module.

 # Execution

 Create a var.yml file that defines the following configuration parameters required for bulk HUR pair creation:

-• Total number of P-VOLs (that is, the total number of HUR pairs to be created)
+• Total number of P-VOLs (that is, the total number of GAD pairs to be created)

 • Total number of journal groups